enqack/enqack-website/content/en/docs/music-theory/chords-to-genre.md

 ## Cross-genre twists

-Because creativity is king, you can blend styles:

 - Start with a synthwave progression (Am – F – C – G) but in the bridge shift to a chillwave take (Fmaj7 – G – Am7 – Em) to soften, then back.
 - Use a techno loop (Am – F – G) and overlay a chord “splash” (e.g. Dm7 or B♭maj7) every 8 bars.
 - Borrow a jazz chord (e.g. G13, Dm9) inside a trance progression as a pivot chord to change texture.